Skip to content

 • Usage: Go tests with //go:build L2 build tag, Godog features (default if no level tag specified)

-• Trade-off: High determinism, high domain coherency
+• Trade-off: High determinism; high domain coherency, but emulated

 Example: